-- CDC Food Safety Office - The home page for the CDC's Food Safety section includes links to state-specific outbreak alerts, ways to avoid food poisoning, and more.
+- CDC Food Safety Office: The CDC's Food Safety section home page includes links to state-specific outbreak alerts, ways to avoid food poisoning, and more

-- Foodborne Illness FAQs - Answers to frequently asked questions pertaining to foodborne illnesses.
+- Foodborne Illness FAQs: Answers to frequently asked questions about foodborne illnesses

-- Food Safety and Irradiation: Protecting the Public from Foodborne Infections - Answers to common questions about the irradiation of food, a controversial method of killing disease causing organisms that involves treating food with ionizing radiation to kill bacteria and parasites that would otherwise cause foodborne disease.
+- Food Safety and Irradiation: Protecting the Public From Foodborne Infections: Answers to common questions about the irradiation of food, a controversial method of killing disease-causing organisms.
+It involves treating food with ionizing radiation to kill bacteria and parasites that would otherwise cause foodborne disease

-- How to Report a Foodborne Illness - Provides links for the general public to report a suspected case of food poisoning to your local or state health department.
-Also provides the CDC reporting number of 1-800-CDC-INFO (1-800-232-4636).
+- How To Report a Foodborne Illness: Provides links for the general public to report suspected food poisoning to your local or state health department.
+It also provides the CDC reporting number of 1-800-CDC-INFO (1-800-232-4636)

-- Travelers' Health: Safe Food and Water - Portal to help you determine which, if any, special precautions to take when traveling to specific countries and for specific purposes.
+- Travelers' Health: Safe Food and Water: Portal to help you determine the precautions to take when traveling to specific countries and for particular purposes

 U.S. Department of Agriculture (USDA)

-- Food Safety Fact Sheets - Collection of food safety fact sheets with advice on how to prepare meat and poultry, information about food labeling, and more.
+- Food Safety Fact Sheets: Collection of food safety fact sheets with advice on preparing meat and poultry, information about food labeling, and more

-- Food Defense and Emergency Response - Information for consumers and owners of food facilities about how to maintain food safety during emergencies.
-Also provides information on food defense or the protection of food from intentional harm by biological, chemical, or radiological agents.
+- Food Defense and Emergency Response: Information for consumers and owners of food facilities about how to maintain food safety during emergencies.
+It also provides information on food defense or protection from intentional harm by biological, chemical, or radiological agents

 U.S. Food and Drug Administration (FDA)

-- FDA Food Section - Links to all of the FDA food related sections, including alerts, recalls, fact sheets, and other food safety resources.
+- FDA Food Section: Links to all the FDA food-related sections, including alerts, recalls, fact sheets, and other food safety resources